Parks & Recreation

 What amenities and facilities are at Ray Wayside Park?

-What are the hours and entry fees for Ray Wayside Park?
+What are the hours and entry fees?

-The boat ramp at Ray Wayside Park is available for public use.
-Marion County does not typically charge a separate boat launch fee at this location, though policies may change.
-Check with Marion County Parks and Recreation for the most current information on any ramp fees.
+Ray Wayside Park is open sunrise to sunset daily.
+There is no entry fee for day use.
+Marion County does not typically charge a separate boat launch fee at this location.
+Pavilion rentals do have associated fees — contact Marion County Parks & Recreation at (352) 671-8560 for current pricing.

 What Other Parks and Outdoor Activities Are Near Ocala?